protectwise/troika/docs/index.md

 ### Troika 2D

-As a separate package, Troika also provides the ability to define using the 2D Canvas API, using the same scene/facade patterns and core conveniences like animations and pointer events.
+As a separate package, Troika also provides the ability to define graphics using the 2D Canvas API, using the same scene/facade patterns and core conveniences like animations and pointer events.

 This can be nice on its own when you don't need 3D, but is also useful as a graceful fallback for when WebGL isn't available in the browser.